What is an ELCB? Types, Working, and Application of Earth Leakage Circuit Breaker

-- It cannot provide protection against electrical shock due to touching both phases & neutral wire because the current still remains equal.
+- It cannot provide protection against electrical shock due to touching both phases and neutral wire because the current still remains equal.

 - Due to high sensitivity, it may trip unnecessarily when used with old appliances having small current leakage.

-- It operates only on normal supply waveforms & cannot operate reliably on non-standard waveforms.
+- It operates only on normal supply waveforms and cannot operate reliably on non-standard waveforms.

 Types based on Poles